Dipsingh/dipsingh.github.io/_posts/2022-3-13-NetworkOptimization-MaxFlow-Problems.md

 problem by adding another demand location from ORD -> IAD.
 We will assume that both ORD and SEA demands are split equally for simplicity.

-Our problem now is finding the Maximum flow that the network can satisfy from both ORD and SEA to IAD.
+Our problem now is to find the Maximum flow that the network can satisfy from both ORD and SEA to IAD.

 ### Networkx Simplex